DomainDrivenArchitecture/dda-managed-vm/README.md

   {:existing [ExistingNode]                                ; one ore more target nodes.
    (s/optional-key :provisioning-user) ProvisioningUser})  ; user can be ommited to execute on localhost with current user.
 ```
-The "targets.edn" uses this schema.
+The "example-targets.edn" uses this schema.

 ### Domain API
 The schema for the vm configuration is: